-The Newseum in Washington, D.C. is a high-tech and interactive museum that both promotes and explains, as well as defends free expression.
-Focusing on the five freedoms of the First Amendment: religion, speech, press, assembly and petitions, the museum's seven levels of interactive exhibits include 15 galleries and 15 theaters.
+The Newseum in Washington, DC is a high-tech, interactive museum that both promotes and explains, as well as defends free expression.
+Focusing on the five freedoms of the First Amendment—religion, speech, press, assembly, and petitions—the museum's seven levels of interactive exhibits include 15 galleries and 15 theaters.

-While the exhibits at the Newseum are constantly changing, here is a list of the most popular exhibits on display.
+While the exhibits at the Newseum are constantly changing, here are some of the most popular exhibits on display.

 - 1967: Civil Rights at 50 tells the dramatic story of the growing militancy of the struggle for racial justice in 1967.

 - Cox First Amendment Gallery uses a variety of media to examine freedoms of religion, speech, press, assembly, and petition.

 - 1776 – Breaking News: Independence showcases one of only 19 known copies of the first newspaper to publish the Declaration of Independence.
 This rare printing shows the declaration as Americans first saw it—as front-page news.

 - First Dogs: American Presidents and Their Pets showcases images and stories about some of the top dogs who have resided at the nation’s most prestigious address.